neutron-org/neutron-docs/docs/tutorials/integration_tests.md

 APP_DIR - applications directory where Neutron, Gaia and Neutron query relayer are located NEUTRON_DENOM - neutron network denom
 COSMOS_DENOM - gaia (cosmoshub) network denom
-IBC_ATOM_DENOM — denom of a native token which is considered as an IBC transferred ATOM IBC_USDC_DENOM — denom of a native token which is considered as an IBC transferred USDC CONTRACTS_PATH - path to contracts that will be used in tests NEUTRON_ADDRESS_PREFIX - address prefix for neutron controller network COSMOS_ADDRESS_PREFIX - address prefix for gaia (cosmoshub) host network
+IBC_ATOM_DENOM — denom of a native token which is used as a fake IBC transferred ATOM IBC_USDC_DENOM — denom of a native token which is used as a fake IBC transferred USDC CONTRACTS_PATH - path to contracts that will be used in tests NEUTRON_ADDRESS_PREFIX - address prefix for neutron controller network COSMOS_ADDRESS_PREFIX - address prefix for gaia (cosmoshub) host network